-Your benefit estimate or statement shows your fortnightly pension value if you were to start having your pension paid as at the date of the benefit estimate or statement.
+Your benefit estimate or statement shows your fortnightly pension value if you were to start having your pension paid as at the date of your benefit estimate or statement.

-Until you turn 65 your pension is discounted from its full value using the appropriate age factors as set out in the fund's trust deed.
-If you elect to take your pension before age 65, the discounted amount is the amount you will be paid for life, plus twice-yearly changes according to CPI movements.
+Until you turn 65, your pension is discounted from its full value using the appropriate age factors as set out in the fund's trust deed.
+If you elect to take your pension before age 65, the discounted amount is the amount you will be paid for life, plus twice yearly changes according to movements in the CPI.